markdamasco/ccip/README.md

 ### Configuration

-Node configuration is managed by a combination of environment variables and direct setting via API/UI/CLI.
+Node configuration is managed by a combination of environment variables and direct settings via API/UI/CLI.

 Check the [official documentation](https://docs.chain.link/docs/configuration-variables) for more information on how to configure your node.